 After adding a headline and a description in cell A2 and A3 the Streamsheet now looks like the following screenshot and is ready to switch on and off the light.

 Of course, this could have been easily achieved without Streamsheets!
-But the purpose of the demo was to show the principle functionality of Streamsheets.
-In particular, how to subscribe and publish data via MQTT.
+But the purpose of the demo was to show the principle functionality of Streamsheets, in particular how to subscribe and how to publish data via MQTT.

 In cell B9 we calculate the current time serial using the NOW() formula.
 The WEEKDAY() formula in cell B10 returns the current day of the week (Sunday = 1).
 In cell B11 we use the HOUR() function to return the current hour.